kc0buk/giphy-search-take-home/README.md

     During a conversation with a friend, they recommended I check out Postman's automated testing features.
 After some investigation and a little trial-and-error I was able to build a full series of tests for both valid, and invalid search results, and setup the entire package to be fully automated.
-This was the first time I've used Postman for automated API testing, but I will definitely be adding this tool to my testing regime going forward.
+This was the first time I've used Postman for automated API testing.
+Going forward, I will definitely be adding this tool to my testing regime.

 4. How to Dockerize a Java / Spring application, and pass environmental variables to the image during the build process.